Aru12345/CocktailLab/README.md

 - As a user,I want to search Cocktail Recipes
 - As a user,I want to be able to update servrings based on no. of people
-- As a user ,I want to add a reciepe to my favorites
+- As a user ,I want to add a reciepe to my favorites or unfavorte it
 - As a user ,I want to be able to add recipes